bc-marine-canvas/bc-marine-canvas/content/privacy.md

 ## Information we collect

+We collect personal information you provide to us.

-Web form submissions require that you provide a first name and email address.
-You may optionally provide your last name and phone number.
-Your name, email address, and phone number are only used respond to inquiries that you initiate.
+Web form submissions require that you provide a first name, email address, and message; you may optionally provide your last name and phone number.
-We don't send promotional emails.

-We store the information you provided when you submitted the contact form to provide support and respond to inquiries.

 ### Technical basics